 |Prime example of a hot medium: print||Television and film are usually cool depending on director etc.|

 This concept can explain the often disappointing nature of television documentaries.
 Given a clear sharp picture, television can convey precise information (as in a hot medium) as long as the viewer is not distracted.
 However, most modern documentaries have a presenter who is encouraged to project his or her personality into the programme.

 The same comment applies to television news and even weather reports.
-Today’s television programmers are under pressure to increase viewer numbers, so the presenter must involve the viewers rather than leaving them to take in the raw information on its own.
+Today's television programmers are under pressure to increase viewer numbers, so the presenter must involve the viewers rather than leaving them to take in the raw information on their own.
 In short, modern television tends to become a "cool" medium.
 This also explains the difficulties with television as an educational medium.
 For example, an algebra class on educational television inevitably becomes a "cool" performance by the presenter; a good presenter can stimulate the viewer to take up algebra independently in a "hot" sort of way (e.g. via books and practice problems), but the programme itself is "cool"